|This is an unofficial version.

 (e) the Fire Commissioner for Manitoba, and

-(f) a deputy fire commissioner, assistant fire commissioner or a local assistant to the fire commissioner appointed or holding office under The Fires Prevention and Emergency Response Act; (« inspecteur »)
+(f) a deputy fire commissioner, assistant fire commissioner, designated inspector or a local assistant to the fire commissioner appointed or holding office under The Fires Prevention and Emergency Response Act; (« inspecteur »)

 "labour Act" means an Act designated as a Labour Act in the Order in Council made under The Executive Government Organization Act that sets out the Acts for which the minister is responsible; (« loi du travail »)